The Festival Rules should be read in conjunction with any Rules for each Section.

 Certificates are awarded as follows – 75-77 A performance limited in its communication 78-80 A performance showing development of technique and/or communication 81-83 A capable performance showing some artistic appreciation and/or technical ability 84-86 A convincing performance technically and artistically 87-89 An excellent performance technically and artistically 90+ An exceptional performance both technically and artistically.

 Trophies will not be awarded for a mark less than 84.
-Some trophies will be presented by the Adjudicator after the appropriate Class, others at the Festival Concert.
+Some trophies will be presented by the Adjudicator after the appropriate Class, others at a later date.

 Trophies are held for 11 months only and remain the property of Godalming Performing Arts Festival.
 They may be engraved where applicable at the competitor’s expense.
 Any such additions must be in keeping with existing engraving.
 Care should be taken of trophies, and they must be returned in a clean condition to the appropriate Section Secretary not later than 1 February of the following year.
 Any damage is the responsibility of the holder.
 Any loss or damage should be reported to the appropriate Section Secretary without delay and, where applicable to the police and the owner’s insurer.